irmen/prog8/docs/source/syntaxreference.rst

 **There is an exception:** if there's just one return value in a register, and one or more others that are returned as bits in the status register (such as the Carry bit), the compiler allows you to call the subroutine.
-It will then store the result value in a variable if required, and *keep the status register untouched after the call* so you can use a conditional branch statement for that.
+It will then store the result value in a variable if required, and *try to keep the status register untouched after the call* so you can often use a conditional branch statement for that.
+But the latter is tricky, make sure you check the generated assembly code.
-Note that this makes no sense inside an expression, so the compiler will still give an error for that.

-If there really are multiple return values (other than a combined 16 bit return value in 2 registers), you'll have to write a small block of custom inline assembly that does the call and stores the values appropriately.
+If there really are multiple relevant return values (other than a combined 16 bit return value in 2 registers), you'll have to write a small block of custom inline assembly that does the call and stores the values appropriately.
 Don't forget to save/restore any registers that are modified.